Lucy Liu: Early life and education

-Lucy Liu was born in the Jackson Heights neighborhood of Queens, New York.
+Lucy Liu was born in on December 2, 1968, in the Jackson Heights neighborhood of Queens, New York City.
 In high school, she adopted a middle name, Alexis.
 She is the youngest of three children.
 Her mother, Cecilia, worked as a biochemist, and her father, Tom Liu, was a civil engineer who also sold digital clock pens.
 Liu's parents originally came from Beijing and Shanghai and immigrated to Taiwan as adults before meeting in New York.
 She has an older brother, John, and an older sister, Jenny.
 Her parents had many jobs while Lucy and her siblings were growing up.

 Liu has stated that she grew up in a diverse neighborhood.
 She learned to speak Mandarin at home and began studying English when she was five.
 She studied the martial art kali-eskrima-silat as a hobby when she was young.
 Liu attended Joseph Pulitzer Middle School (I.S.145), and graduated from Stuyvesant High School.
-She later enrolled at New York University and transferred to the University of Michigan in Ann Arbor, Michigan, where she was a member of the Chi Omega sorority and studied Asian languages and cultures.
+She entered New York University before transferring to the University of Michigan, where she was a member of the Chi Omega sorority and graduated in 1990 with a Bachelor of Arts degree in Asian languages and cultures.